Why Bruce Springsteen’s ‘Live in New York City’ Was a Flawed Souvenir

-Bruce Springsteen closed out his 1999-2000 reunion tour with the E Street Band with 10 nights at Madison Square Garden.
+Bruce Springsteen closed out his 1999-2000 reunion tour with the E Street Band by doing 10 nights at Madison Square Garden.
 The last two dates — June 29 and July 1, 2000 — were recorded, with highlights released on March 27, 2001 as Live in New York City.

 The two-CD set captured the celebratory mood of Springsteen’s first go-round with his band since 1988.
 But it also perplexed fans with its sequence.
 The back cover listed 13 songs, with another six as “additional performances” without regard to where they were played on the nights.
-In addition, some longtime live favorites that were performed both nights were omitted.
-As a result, it didn’t reflect Springsteen’s celebrated approach to creating a setlist, where songs are placed together with the intent of taking the audience through a variety of themes.
+In addition, some longtime live favorites performed on both nights were omitted.
+As a result, it didn’t reflect Springsteen’s celebrated approach to creating a set list, where songs are placed together with the intent of taking the audience through a variety of themes.

 Even stranger was the treatment of “Born to Run.”
 Its placement as a hidden track, after a fade-out, on the Disc One broke up a particularly effective six-song segment from “Youngstown” through “Tenth Avenue Freeze-Out” that was a highlight of the tour.
 Even as a bonus track, it would have made more sense to tack it on to the end of Disc Two, where it could have felt closer to its traditional spot in the encores.

 However, it’s hard to find fault with the quality of the music.
 The fraternal chemistry between Springsteen and Steven Van Zandt, on his first tour with the E Street Band since 1981, is evident on “Two Hearts” and “Badlands.”
 “Tenth Avenue Freeze-Out” found Springsteen in soul preacher mode as he introduced the band before the final verse, and “Mansion on the Hill” was a duet with wife Patti Scialfa.

 Listen to Bruce Springsteen and the E Street Band's 'Land of Hope and Dreams'